 Over the past three decades, renewable investments became more resilient to movements in oil prices.
 Technologies are much more advanced, and rely on plain market forces to find success.
 Unless they collapse much further, low oil and gas prices are unlikely to delay or kill renewable projects.
 Nowadays, solar power is competitive, even when oil prices are in the doldrums.

-With the cost of renewables like solar rapidly trending downward, the key now for petroleum-dependent petro-states and corporations is to forestall the emerging opportunity that could ultimately kill off their future fortunes.
+With the cost of renewables like solar rapidly trending downward, the key now for petroleum-dependent petro-states and corporations is to forestall the nascent opportunity that could ultimately kill off their future fortunes.
 That’s why they need to maximize the resource NOW … while the getting is still good.
 To do that, they need the traditional Empire of Oil to function properly.
 That means OPEC setting the market and the petrodollar-dealing Saudis calling the shots … backed, of course, by the full faith and credit of Uncle Sam’s military-industrial complex.

 Whether he knows it or not, that’s Trump’s de facto “job” in this bizarre, Kushner-catalyzed circle-jerk we call the “Trump Presidency.”
 His predictable, transactional approach was tailor-made for influence peddlers seeking oil-friendly outcomes.
 By leveraging the preternatural force of his narcissism, perhaps along with some shady lucre, the MBS-led Saudis, the MBZ-led Emiratis and the Putin-led Kremlin could easily bank on Trump extending the life and profitability of their main resource in the face of a rapidly-changing energy landscape.